Table of Contents Shadow IT Risks You Cannot IgnoreHow to Find...

 Other regulations such as the Health Insurance Portability and Accountability Act (HIPAA), Sarbanes-Oxley, and the California Consumer Privacy Act all have wide-ranging implications for the use of consumer data and privacy – and specifically any application potentially storing or transferring this information.

 As a segment of business spending, SaaS revenue has grown by double digits for several consecutive years.
-Gartner projections show that in 2018, SaaS applications accounted for more than $85 billion in revenue in 2018.
-By 2022, Gartner predicts SaaS will capture more than $151 billion in revenue.
+Gartner projections show that in 2021, SaaS applications accounted for more than $145 billion in spending.
+By 2022, Gartner predicts SaaS will capture more than $171 billion in spending.
 Few software categories have grown or continue to grow more quickly than SaaS.

 A primary reason for this explosive growth is the fact that the majority of SaaS application purchases no longer originate in IT budgets but in lines of business (LOB) budgets.
 In fact, IDC projects that 70% of all application purchases are now sourced from business budgets.
 If and when these purchases occur without IT’s involvement, there’s a high likelihood that they become shadow IT.